BushidoUK/CTI-Analyst-Challenge/README.md

   - A reponse to the RFI then needs to be written by the analysts to fulfil the RFI made by their chosen stakeholder.
   - While reviewing the artifacts, analysts need to provide context about the threat, such as the level of danger it poses to the target organisations.
   - It is also advisable to provide potential Courses of Action (CoAs) to support requesting stakeholders while they are investigating incidents.
+  - Analysts can use the `RFI Response Template` provided.